rbains25/CENLP/README.md

 model_data_dutch = pd.read_excel('/Users...DutchMaterials.xlsx', sheet_name='ALL', nrows=500)

-2. Replace /Users/rajivbains/Downloads/ with the directory where the datasets are stored.
+2. Replace /Users... with the directory where you have stored the datasets.
 For example:

-human_data_l1 = pd.read_excel('./data/L1ReadingData.xlsx', sheet_name='DATA', nrows=500)
+human_data_l1 = pd.read_excel('/.../L1ReadingData.xlsx', sheet_name='DATA', nrows=500)

 3. Ensure all file paths are adjusted before running the script.